HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ### Generic element tags

-Generic element tags are element tags that are added in a presentation template using the **Insert Element Tags** from the Authoring portlet.
+Generic element tags are element tags added in a presentation template using the **Insert Element Tags** from the Authoring portlet.

 ![](../../../../assets/HCL_Presentation_Designer_Generic_Element_Tags.png)